bertramdev/asset-pipeline/Readme.markdown

 Now that you have your build.gradle files.
 All you need to do is put files in your projects `src/assets/javascripts`, `src/assets/stylesheets`, `src/assets/images`, or whatever subdirectory you want.
 When you run `gradle assetCompile` these files will be processed and output into your `build/assets` folder by default.

-You can also configure custom resolution paths for your project (STILL WORKING ON IT).

 Thats about all there is to it.
 Now you can use gradle to handle processing of all your client side assets.